 - Minimum Dilution for Shareholders – immediate profits and returns means immediate value appreciation for Silvercorp’s shareholders and minimum dilution of shareholders’ equity.

-With over $113 million in cash, cash equivalents and short term investments ended December 31, 2017, no debt, robust operations, and high quality development projects, Silvercorp plans to grow through future consolidation, exploration, mine development and acquisition, with a focus in China.
+With over $125.2 million in cash, cash equivalents and short term investments as of December 31, 2018, profitable operations, and high quality development projects, Silvercorp plans to grow through future consolidation, exploration, mine development and acquisition.